 If you’re pregnant, make sure your doctor understands what your work duties involve so that your doctor can determine whether it is safe for you to continue performing those duties.

 If you work for a small business or worked on average less than 25 hours a week during the past year, you likely aren’t entitled to CFRA leave.
-You should nevertheless consult an attorney if your employer denies you CFRA leave because employers sometimes hide the true size of their business by, among other things, operating under a DBA name.
+You should nevertheless consult an attorney if your employer denies you CFRA leave.
+Employers sometimes hide the true size of their business by, among other things, operating under a DBA name.

 This is only a brief discussion on pregnancy disability and bonding leave under California law.
 If you have been denied leave or treated unfairly due to your pregnancy, consult an attorney.
 Should you have questions, please don’t hesitate to contact me.